Complexity of Bose-Einstein condensates at finite temperature: Mixed BEC coherent states

 We consider a weakly interacting bosonic gas, whose Hamiltonian in momentum space is given by

 where $a_\bk$ ($a_\bk^\dag$) are the annihilation (creation) operators for bosons with momentum $\bk$.
 The kinetic energy is given by $\epsilon_\bk = \bk^2/2m - \mu$, where $m$ is the boson mass and $\mu$ is the chemical potential.
 The interaction strength is characterized by $g = 4\pi \hbar^2 a_s/m$, with $a_s$ being the $s$-wave scattering length, which can be tuned through Feshbach resonance \cite{chin_feshbach_2010}.
-In what follows, we set $\hbar = 1$ for simplicity.
+In the following, we set $\hbar = 1$ for simplicity.

 At sufficiently low temperatures, Bose-Einstein condensation (BEC) occurs, and the majority of bosons occupy the lowest energy state with $\bk=0$.
 By applying the Bogoliubov approximation, we expand the interaction terms around the condensate and keep terms up to second order in boson operators.
 This leads to the Bogoliubov Hamiltonian $\hh_{\mathrm{Bog.}} = \sum_{\bk \neq \mathbf{0}} \hh_\bk + \text{const.}$, where the Hamiltonian for each nonzero momentum mode takes the form: